Mankato West High School

-Mankato West High School is a public secondary school located in Mankato, in the U.S. State of Minnesota.
+Mankato West High School is a public secondary school located in Mankato, Minnesota, United States.
 According to the school district in 2016, Mankato West enrolls about 1150 students in four grades, grades 9–12.
 In 1992–93 the school was designated as a "Blue Ribbon School of Excellence" by the United States Department of Education.

-The schools teams are nicknamed the Scarlets.
+The school's teams are nicknamed the Scarlets.
 Mankato West is a member of the Big 9 Conference.

 Facilities

 The school has a 1,100-seat auditorium, a fitness center, and six computer labs.
-In 2013, Mankato passed a $69.0 million bond issue, including $2 million to expand the school's cafeteria.
+In 2013, Mankato passed a $69.1 million bond issue, including $2 million to expand the school's cafeteria.

 Athletics

 Mankato West High School has the following sports offerings: